frankier/skelshop/docs/shot-segmentors.md

 If you want to run this from your own Snakefile, you can use the wrapper script.
 Please refer to [workflow/rules/skels.smk](https://github.com/frankier/skelshop/blob/master/workflow/rules/skels.smk).

+## The black box segmentor

+The black box segmentor runs after tracking, and does not use the video at all.
+It works by cutting a scene whenever the set of people in the frame change, as according to the output of the tracker.
+For this reason, in most cases, it will perform significantly worse than the other trackers.
+Its use is not recommended unless you don't have access to the original video anymore.